-- In line with recent Scottish Government guidelines some local gyms are starting to open so is it now time to consider renewing your membership.
+- In line with Scottish Government guidelines, gyms are open with restrictions in place - so is it now time to consider renewing your membership?
 Local gym or fitness instructors may also have online classes – look out for these on social medial platforms, eg Facebook.
 Encourage your employees to do the same.

 - There are some really good ways on staying fit in these links:

 - Below are links to a number of exercises that can be completed by disabled people with varying abilities, so they can achieve a long-term goal to get fitter, or simply keep active.

 We are looking after our employees' financial welfare as much as we can, however there will be some employees who may have less paid hours during this time.
 If this is the case you can direct them to the support detailed on our financial difficulty page.